CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/evolving-to-app/evolving-to-app.md

     3. Controller: Adjust the controller to pass the Input DTO as the single argument to the executar method.
 This ensures consistency with the CasoDeUso interface contract
     4. Tests: Update tests to reflect the new signature, passing the Input DTO and expecting the Output DTO (including nested properties, such as usuario.nome).
-This ensures coverage of the new structure
+This ensures coverage of the new structur

   ### DTOs (Data Transfer Objects)